 Life Beyond the Boardroom

-My life has always extended beyond business.
-Writing and scholarship remain central to my identity.
+Her life has always extended beyond business.
+Writing and scholarship remain central to her identity.
 They offer space for reflection, balance, and intellectual independence.

-These pursuits inform how I approach leadership, with perspective, humility, and awareness of impact.
+These pursuits inform how she approaches leadership, with perspective, humility, and awareness of impact.

 Navigating the Future of Beauty and Business